Tachikoma000/rig-augmented-canvas/rig-augmented-canvas/README.md

 - Ensure your browser supports WebAssembly (all modern browsers do)
 - Check that your OpenAI API key is valid

+#### "Failed to initialize WASM module" Error

+If you see an error like `Failed to initialize WASM module: Failed to load worker.js script`, it's likely due to the WASM files not being found.
+To fix this:

+1. Make sure the WASM files are in the correct location:
+   - The `worker.js` file should be in the root plugin directory
+   - The `worker_bg.wasm` file should be in the root plugin directory
+   - The `worker/` directory should contain copies of these files
+   - Your plugin directory structure should look like:
+     ```
+     rig-augmented-canvas/
+     ├── main.js
+     ├── manifest.json
+     ├── styles.css
+     ├── worker.js           # Main wrapper script in root
+     ├── worker_bg.wasm      # WASM binary file in root
+     └── worker/
+         ├── worker.js       # Original WASM JavaScript file
+         └── worker_bg.wasm  # Same WASM binary file
+     ```

+2. Make sure the plugin has permission to load external scripts.
+In some cases, you may need to:
+   - Restart Obsidian after installing the plugin
+   - Check your browser's console for any security-related warnings
+   - Ensure your Obsidian is up to date

+2. If you're building the plugin yourself, run `npm run build` in the plugin directory to ensure the WASM files are copied correctly.

+3. If you're installing manually, make sure to copy all the files from the build output, including both the root WASM files and the worker directory.

 ### HTTP Backend Mode

 If you prefer or need to use the HTTP backend: